antimatterhorn/yggdrasil/docs/source/advanced_topics.rst

 Each of these has an example script in the ``examples`` directory.

-In addition to the above-mentioned calculators, Nidhoggr includes a fairly well-featured linear algebra computational package through its Vector and Tensor class methods.
+In addition to the above-mentioned calculators, Yggdrasil includes a fairly well-featured linear algebra computational package through its Vector and Tensor class methods.

 .. note::